 Man, 2 daughters dead after 911 call, car fire, police shots

-Law enforcement work the scene of a shooting in Gresham, Ore., Wednesday, April 12, 2017.
-An Oregon man and his two young daughters died after police got word he was threatening the girls, leading to a shootout with officers.
+Police tape surrounds an vehicle after a shooting in Gresham, Ore, Wednesday, April 12, 2017.
+A man and his two young daughters have died after police got word he was threatening the girls, leading to a shootout with officers.

 Comments